 "Exceedance" means a condition that is detected by monitoring that provides data in terms of an emission limitation or standard and that indicates that emissions, or opacity, are greater than the applicable emission limitation or standard, or less than the applicable standard in the case of a percent reduction requirement, consistent with any averaging period specified for averaging the results of the monitoring.

-"Excess emissions" means emissions in excess of a permit limit or any applicable air quality rule.
+"Excess emissions" means emissions in excess of a permit or permit attachment limit, in excess of a risk limit under OAR 340, division 245, or in violation of any applicable air quality rule.

 "Excursion" means a departure from an indicator range established for monitoring under 35-0200 through 35-0280 and OAR 340-218-0050(3)(a), consistent with any averaging period specified for averaging the results of the monitoring.